Octopus Intelligent Drive Pack vs Intelligent Octopus Go in 2026

 The cleanest way to think about this is that Drive Pack is an EV charging product, while Intelligent Octopus Go is an EV tariff for the wider home.
 That is why Intelligent Octopus Go is still the stronger mainstream recommendation.

 Drive Pack is more niche.
-It can make sense for very heavy home charging and simple monthly budgeting, but it asks you to give up the whole-home overnight benefit and, at the moment, it is not even widely open.
+It can make sense for very heavy home charging and simple monthly budgeting, but it leaves household use outside the subscription and, at the moment, it is not even widely open.
 For most households, that makes Intelligent Octopus Go the easier answer.

 Related